What does a car warranty cover?

 - You drive a vehicle with below-average expected reliability.

-- The cost of extended warranty coverage is less than you expect to save on covered repairs.
+- The cost of a warranty plan is less than you expect to save on covered repairs.

 - A surprise repair bill could be financially ruinous.